d-king27/Northcoders-News-FrontEnd/README.md

 ### Prerequisites

-This project requires Node.js and npm to run

-installation instructions can be found here
+This project requires Node.js and npm to run (minmum version v8.3.0),installation instructions can be found here:

 ```
 https://nodejs.org/en/download/package-manager/